 Sports Teams to Bet on in Minnesota

 Minnesota has a great professional sports market.
-Bettors will have plenty of choices if they want to bet hometown teams.
+Bettors will have plenty of choices if they want to bet on hometown teams.
 There are six professional sports teams across six different leagues.
 The Minnesota Vikings compete in the NFC North Division of the NFL.
 The team has never won a Super Bowl and hasn’t won an NFC Championship since 1976.

 Two basketball teams play in the state.
 The Minnesota Timberwolves compete in the NBA, and the Minnesota Lynx play in the WNBA.
 The Timberwolves have never won more than a division title.
 The Lynx have won six conference titles and four WNBA Championships since 2011.

 The Minnesota Wild are members of the NHL.
-The team was founded in 2000 and has won a single division title in 2007-08.
+The team was founded in 2000 and won a division title in 2007-08.
 The Minnesota FC United play in the MLS.
 The team has only been operating since 2015.

 The Minnesota Twins are the sole MLB franchise in the state.
 The Twins play in the American League Central Division.
 The Twins have won three World Series and six AL Pennants.
 Minnesota also has a couple of DI colleges in the state.
-The main school is the University of Minnesota, but it’s unclear whether people within the state will be able to wager college athletics at this point in time.
+The main school is the University of Minnesota, but it’s unclear whether people within the state will be able to wager college athletics at this point.

 Minnesota Sports Betting FAQ